jmatsu/license-list-plugin/README.md

 ## Limitations

 - Only for Android application projects.
-Java project support is planned.
+I think Java project support should also be supported but not yet planned.
+- Sharing configuration between variants is not supported.

 ## Contributing